5 Leadership styles in a nutshell

 Does it work?
 It depends.
 It can work to get quick results from a highly motivated team.
 When combined with empathy and compassion it can be an effective way of developing people; without these characteristics it will have a fundamentally negative effect.

 Should I use it?
 Yes, if used in the short term and you are compassionate and empathetic.
 Otherwise, no.

 Want to find out which leadership style, or which mix of styles, best suits you and your organization?

 Learn more about High Performance Leadership or Learning Leadership, two programs run by IMD Professor George Kohlrieser.

 George Kohlrieser is a Professor of Leadership and Organizational Behavior at IMD, where he directs the High Performance Leadership (HPL), Advanced High Performance Leadership (AHPL) and Learning Leadership programs.

-Kohlrieser is author of the award-winning bestseller Hostage at the Table: How Leaders Can Overcome Conflict, Influence Others and Raise Performance, which was released in audio version by Talking Book on 24 June 2016.
+Kohlrieser is author of the award-winning bestseller Hostage at the Table: How Leaders Can Overcome Conflict, Influence Others and Raise Performance, which was released in audio version on 24 June 2016.